-This repository (referred as Version Stream Repository) contains a list of blessed versions that will be installed when a new ZeebeCluster resource is detected by the operator.
+This repository (referred to as Version Stream Repository) contains a list of blessed versions that are installed when a new ZeebeCluster resource is detected by the operator.
 Using a Version Stream repository provides us with the flexibility to evolve the operator code and the charts that define what needs to be provisioned independently.
 This allows for a simple upgrade path to future versions by using a Git repository as central reference to a stable version.

 In future versions, the option to choose a version stream repository will be provided, allowing different streams.

 The Task created in Tekton Pipelines execute two basic operations:

 - Clone Version Stream repository (using git clone).

 Run Helm Upgrade of the chart defined in the Version Stream Repository (it will automatically upgrade/install if it doesn’t exist.)